iwebsolutions/update-notification-email-address/README.txt

 1. Settings page.

 == Changelog ==

+= 1.1.1 =
+* Maintain backwards compatibility with previous option format, accept either a string or array of email addresses.

 = 1.1.0 =
 * Add multiple email address support.
 You can now enter a comma-separated list of email addresses.